nshen/loaders.gl/docs/api-reference/3d-tiles/tile-3d-loader.md

 # Tile3DLoader

-> The 3D tile loaders are still under development.
+> The 3D tiles loaders are experimental.
+Implementation and APIs may be subject to change.

 Parses a [3D tile](https://github.com/AnalyticalGraphicsInc/3d-tiles). glTF file into a hirearchical scenegraph description that can be used to instantiate an actual Scenegraph in most WebGL libraries.
 Can load both binary `.glb` files and JSON `.gltf` files.